ttspackage/tts/README.md

 ```

 ## 'Helper functions'
-The package includes some helper functions:
+The package includes some helper functions.
+These functions are meant for manual checks:

 ```
 get_timestamp(url)